pnotato/VSDocs/README.md

 ```
 Start the frontend by running ```npm run dev``` and backend with ```node server.js```.
 The app should start running on [http://localhost:5173/editor](http://localhost:5173/editor)

+# Notes

+Looking to deploy the app soon, and update the documentation so there's more than just text!